Melissa Lawson: Biography

+Born in Dallas, Texas, Melissa Lawson grew up in Arlington, Texas.
+In 2004, she tried out for the fourth season of American Idol, and made it to the final day of Hollywood week, eventually being cut in the top 75.
+After this, she competed on and won the sixth and final season of Nashville Star in 2008.

 Music career

 2008-present: "What If It All Goes Right" and label release

 Following her win on Nashville Star, Lawsons' debut single, "What If It All Goes Right", was released on August 5, 2008 to radio.
 It debuted and peaked at No. 49 on the U.S. Billboard Hot Country Songs chart as well as No. 79 on the Billboard Hot 100, due to legal music downloads.
 It was then re-released in November 2008, where it re-entered the country charts at No. 55, and eventually reached No. 43.
-It was the number one Country music download on iTunes and Top 10 for all genres within 24 hours of release.

-Warner Brothers, as a major label, was experiencing challenges in the industry which led them to the decision to not promote new artists.
-Melissa Lawson was released by Warner.
-John Rich, her personal mentor on Nashville Star, successfully produced a number of tracks, which Melissa was able to secure the rights to the recordings, for future release.
-In 2009 Melissa and her ex-husband Rick co-wrote "United We Stand" for their appearance on the "Breakthrough with Tony Robbins" show and were nominated for two Grammy awards.

 Nashville Star

 Melissa Lawson was the oldest contestant among the ten finalists.
-She has lost almost 100 pounds since first auditioning for the show.

-She is the sixth "Nashville Star", following previous winners Buddy Jewell, Brad Cotter, Erika Jo, Chris Young and Angela Hacker.
-The sixth season marked the first time Nashville Star was featured on NBC, after five seasons on USA Network.